Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/node/ampli.md

 The `extra` argument lets you pass data to middleware.

 For example, your tracking plan contains an event called Song Played.
-The SDK generates the `songPlayed` function for the event, using camelcase to make it valid JavaScript.
+The SDK generates the `songPlayed` function for the event, using camel case to make it valid JavaScript.
 The event is defined with two required properties: `songId` and `songFavorited.` The property type for `songId` is string, and `songFavorited` is a boolean.

 The event has two Amplitude fields defined: `price`, and `quantity`.
 Learn more about Amplitude fields [here](https://developers.amplitude.com/docs/http-api-v2#properties-1).
 The event has one MiddlewareExtra defined: `myMiddleware`.
 Learn more about [middleware](../../ampli/middleware.md).